Scorcher (character)

-The Scorcher is the name of two different fictional characters appearing in comic books published by Marvel Comics.
+The Scorcher is the name of two fictional characters appearing in comic books published by Marvel Comics.

 Publication history

-The first version, Steven Hudak, debuted in Untold Tales of Spider-Man #1 (September 1995), and was created by Kurt Busiek and Pat Olliffe.
+The Steven Hudak incarnation of Scorcher first appeared in Untold Tales of Spider-Man #1 (September 1995), and was created by Kurt Busiek and Pat Olliffe.

-The second version, Sarah Garza, debuted in Secret Avengers vol. 2 #10 (October 2013), and was created by Ed Brisson and Luke Ross.
+The Sarah Garza incarnation of Scorcher first appeared in Secret Avengers vol. 2 #10 (October 2013), and was created by Ed Brisson and Luke Ross.

 Fictional character biography

 Steven Hudak

 Steven Hudak was a research chemist who was wrongfully accused of embezzlement by his employer.
-Swearing revenge, he created an armored suit containing flame-throwing equipment and takes the name of "The Scorcher" when he attacked his former place of employment.
+Swearing revenge, he created an armored suit containing flame-throwing equipment and took the name of "The Scorcher" when he attacked his former place of employment.
 He ran afoul of the original Spider-Man on one of the latter's first outings, and being defeated by the hero, he was sent to prison.
 Later, it was revealed that Hudak was not working alone but was an agent of Norman Osborn.
 Hudak eventually escaped prison to pursue an arson career but was defeated by Spider-Man a second time.

-Hudak once attacked Christmas shoppers, only to be stopped by the second Spider-Man at the time, noting that encountering the Scorcher after so long left him feeling particularly old.
-Later, the second Crimson Cowl recruited Scorcher to join her incarnation of the Masters of Evil.

-When Matt Murdock's identity as Daredevil was revealed, Hudak and Diamondback moved to confront Murdock, but were driven off by Daredevil and Spider-Man.
-The Scorcher encountered Daredevil again in the Secret War series when he was forced by Lucia von Bardas to band together with other supervillains and attack S.H.I.E.L.D. headquarters which was defended by a dozen of New York's superheroes including Daredevil.
-Daredevil was instrumental in the criminal's personal defeat.
-Soon afterwards, Hudak promised his ex-wife he would give up his criminal life soon.

-The Savage Land Mutates tried hiring the Scorcher to break Sauron out of jail, but he refused.
-They weren't aware that the Scorcher, trying to stay on the straight and narrow path, notified Wolverine about this contact (due to the Avengers having recently disbanded).
-But after some time, the Scorcher returned to the criminal life, but he was defeated by She-Hulk.